 Sales Tax Refunds

-- amend the return to take a credit for the period in which the sales tax was paid, or
+- amend the return to take a credit in the amount of the refund or a credit for the period in which the sales tax was paid, or

 - request a refund from the Comptroller.

-Taking a Credit on a Future Return, or Amending a Return
+Taking a Credit on a Future Return or Amending a Return

-You must file the long form return (01-114) (PDF, 255KB) to take a credit on a return, even if you normally file short form.
-Check “yes” on item j, then reduce the amount of taxable sales on line 2 by the purchase price of the items on which tax was paid in error.
-The reductions in taxable sales should be based on the price paid for the goods or services not including the tax.
-You must also report the total amount of credit taken and the earliest date of the tax paid in error on a supplemental return (PDF, 41KB).
+You must file Form 01-114, Texas Sales and Use Tax Return (PDF, 130KB), to take a credit on a return, even if you normally file the short form.
+Check “yes” on Item j, and then reduce the amount of taxable sales on Line 2 by the purchase price of the items on which tax was paid in error.
+Reduce taxable sales by the price paid for the goods or services, not including the tax.
+You must also report the total amount of credit taken and the earliest date of the tax paid in error on a Credit and Custom Broker Schedule (PDF, 59KB).

 Taxable Items Returned to the Seller

-If a purchaser returns a taxable item to a permitted seller, the seller can claim a credit or request a refund of tax, equal to the amount refunded to the purchaser, when the purchaser receives a full or partial refund of the sales price of the item returned to the seller.
+If a purchaser returns a taxable item to a permitted seller, the seller can claim a credit or request a refund of tax, equal to the amount refunded to the purchaser, when the purchaser receives a full or partial refund of the price of the item returned to the seller.

-Sellers can Assign their Right to Refund to a Purchaser
+Sellers Can Assign Their Right to Refund to a Purchaser